NextStepProDev/first_aid_kit/README.md

 # First Aid Kit Application

-This is a Java-based application designed to manage a database of drugs and export the current drug list to PDF.
-The application includes functionality for managing drug records, including creating, updating, deleting, and querying drugs.
-It also supports email alerts for drugs that are nearing their expiration dates.
+A lightweight Java-based application for managing a database of drugs.
+It supports creating, updating, deleting, and querying drug records, along with automated email alerts for medications nearing expiration.
+An optional PDF export feature is also available for listing current drugs.

 ## Key Features